kyleko1234/myEasyLedger/rest_api/Documentation/LineItem/Contents/Retrieve All LineItems for a Category.md

 ### Retrieve All LineItems for a Category
 Endpoint: `GET /category/{id}/lineItem?page={i}&size={j}`

+Authorization: Specified category must belong to an organization which includes the requesting user.

 Retrieves all LineItems belonging to category with id {id}.
 Paginated server-side.
 ___
 #### Request Body Parameters